i-MSCP/imscp/contrib/Listeners/README.md

 ## Introduction

 Set of listener files for i-MSCP.
-These listener files are only compatible with i-MSCP >= **1.2.0**.

 ## Installation